 In our SPA Trusts, we like to use both a Trustee and a Protector.
 The Protector is the one with the power — the power to appoint you or anyone else in an approved class as a future beneficiary.
 That person with the power can appoint you as a beneficiary at any time that you want.
 It can be one day, one year, ten years, twenty years; it does not matter.
 They have the power to place the assets back in your hands.

 THE USAGE OF A SPA TRUST

 How the SPA Trust is used is very important.
-Like most trusts, the SPA Trust should not be used to directly hold assets.
+Like most trusts, the Special Power of Appointment Trust should not be used to directly hold assets.
 Just like if you hold all of your assets in your name, they are now available for a creditor to get access to.
 The same is true for a trust.